gpaschalidis/reachingfield/README.md

 # ReachingField

-This repository is the official implementation of ReachingField model from our __3DV 2025__ paper:
+This repository is the official implementation of the ReachingField model from our __3DV 2025__ paper:

 **3D Whole-body Grasp Synthesis with Directional Controllability**